FSO Polonez: Polonez Caro (1991–1997)

 1991 marked the end of FSO 125p production.
 Along with this, FSO's 1,295 cc engine ended production.
 FSO imports to the United Kingdom were temporarily stopped.
 On the other hand, the facelifted FSO Polonez Caro appeared.
-It had new headlamps and grille (similar to the design of the FSO Wars, a prototype car was supposed to be the successor to Polonez), new front and rear bumpers, steering wheel, new rooflet over instruments, and improved front crash safety.
+It had new headlamps and grille (similar to the design of the FSO Wars, a prototype car that was supposed to be the successor to Polonez), new front and rear bumpers, a steering wheel, new rooflet over instruments, and improved front crash safety.
 Also new was the FSO Polonez Caro 1.9 GLD with Citroën's 1,905 cc diesel engine, 50 kW, 120 Nm, and a top speed of 150 km/h.
 The Caro GLD was sold across mainland Europe.